buka-pitch/GitMaster-Installer/README.md

-# An Installer & Updater program for the GitMaster
+# An Installer & Updater program for the